 If you have any other tips to go paperless please leave them in a comment below.

-I’ve been writing separate posts about my minimalism challenge experiences, so make sure you’re following the blog or any of my social media challenges to not miss out on these!
+I’ve been writing separate posts about my minimalism challenge experiences, so make sure you’re following the blog or any of my social media channels to not miss out on these!